-Azithromycin is an antibiotic which is used to treat a variety of bacterial infections.
-This includes chest, skin and sinus infections, lyme disease and sexually transmitted infections such as chlamydia.
-It is also effective for traveller’s diarrhoea, although this is off-label use.
+Azithromycin is an antibiotic that is used to treat a range of bacterial infections.
+These include chest, skin and sinus infections, lyme disease and sexually transmitted infections such as chlamydia.
+Azithromycin is also a standby treatment for traveller’s diarrhoea, although this is off-label use.

-Other ingredients contained within the Azithromycin medicine are: dibasic calcium phosphate anhydrous, pregelatinized starch, sodium croscarmellose, magnesium stearate, sodium lauryl sulfate, hypromellose, lactose, titanium dioxide, triacetin and D&C Red #30 aluminum lake.
+Inactive ingredients in Azithromycin tablets include: dibasic calcium phosphate anhydrous, pregelatinized starch, sodium croscarmellose, magnesium stearate, sodium lauryl sulfate, hypromellose, lactose, titanium dioxide, triacetin and D&C Red #30 aluminum lake.

-Always take Azithromycin as your doctor has prescribed and consult the instructions if you are unsure.
-How you take it will depend on what infection you are being treated for.
-For diarrhoea, you may be instructed to take the four tablets in one dose.
+Always take Azithromycin as your doctor has prescribed.
+How you take Azithromycin will depend on the type and severity of the infection you are being treated for.
+For traveller’s diarrhoea, you may be instructed to take one 500 mg tablet each day for three days or four 250 mg tablets as a single dose.

 Common side effects of Azithromycin may include:

 If you experience any of the following serious side effects, you should seek immediate medical help:

 Do not take Azithromycin if you are allergic to it or any other macrolide antibiotics.
 This includes if you’ve had an allergic reaction to Azithromycin in the past or experienced diarrhoea after taking it.
 Azithromycin is not suitable for people with heart, liver or kidney problems, people with myasthenia gravis or diabetics.